-In comparison with the first illustration, instead of a hand-dawn note with handwritten cursive Russian text, we are confronted with a style reminiscent of American pop art – first, an image from an airplane safety information card and, next, what appears to be the top section of a very realistic drawing (almost resembling a photograph).
-While the style of this illustration is entirely different from the first one, there is a recognizable continuation of the theme of Vitruvian Man, now in a slightly less deconstructed form.
-First, the square has merged with the circle in two ways: the square itself has rounded edges and it contains the outline of a human figure preparing for a crash in a rounded fetal form.
-There are however, two additional examples of a circle and square in the small square chimney and circular turbine vent.
-Next, while the Vitruvian shape of the man with outstretched arms is represented by the streetlamps and remains outside the square and circle.
-The Vitruvian scale line can be identified in the cables connecting the streetlamps.
+Unlike the first illustration, a hand-dawn note with handwritten cursive Russian text, the second illustration is distinguished by a style reminiscent of American pop art—first, an image from an airplane safety information card and, next, what appears to be the top of a very realistic, photograph-like drawing.
+While the two illustrations have entirely different styles, there is a recognizable continuation of the theme of the Vitruvian Man from the first to the second, where it appears in a slightly less deconstructed form.
+First, the square has merged with the circle with its rounded edges and it contains the outline of a human figure preparing for a crash in a rounded fetal form.
+Two additional examples of a circle and square can be seen in the bottom drawing’s small square chimney and circular turbine vent on the house rooftops.
+The shape of the Vitruvian Man, with his outstretched arms, is echoed in the streetlamps and the Vitruvian scale line can be identified in the cables connecting them.

-This illustration depicts Sasha’s flight to Phoenix in order to move to America after having been commodified as a mail-order bride.
-With this stark contrast in design, Ulinich underscores the use of mass-produced media in America, in comparison with the lack of it in early 1990’s Russia.
-Notably, pop art “represented the modern consumer landscape” of mass-produced imagery, common objects and recognizable elements (“Pop Art” 2022).
-The specific images we see here also speak to Sasha’s trepidation regarding what life in America will bring her.
-The passenger in the image is preparing for a crash landing and the houses we see are incomplete.
-The illustration is clearly engaging with Sasha’s apprehension around the unknown.
+This illustration depicts Sasha’s flight to Phoenix, which she embarks on as a mail-order bride—a commodity of sorts.
+With this stark contrast in design, Ulinich underscores the use of mass-produced media in America, compared with the lack thereof in Russia in the early 1990s.
+Notably, pop art “represented the modern consumer landscape” of mass-produced imagery, everyday objects, and recognizable elements (“Pop Art” 2022).
+The specific images we see here also speak to Sasha’s trepidation regarding what life in America has in store for her.
+The passenger in the image is preparing for a crash landing, and the houses we see are incomplete.
+Furthermore, the tops of the palm trees seem to be blown about by storm winds.
+Clearly, the illustration is engaging with Sasha’s apprehensions about the unknown.

-In this section of the novel, Sasha has not only left Russia as a mail order bride to marry an American named Neil in Phoneix, but she has also left her baby behind with her mother, who had manipulated the situation to her own benefit, appropriating the role of the baby’s mother and relegating Sasha’s relationship with the child to that of a distant aunt.
-In Part II, Ulinich continues to incorporate Russian words quite frequently; however, they differ from those in Part I in that they are more conversational words and often slang or emotionally-laden terms, such as: privet (hey), negritanka (black woman), nado zhe (exclamation of surprise), psychushka (insane asylum), babskie stuchki (literally “grandmotherly stuff,” here meaning “coy art doodles”), Gospodi (the exclamation Dear Lord!), zatknis’ (shut up), eto takoi surrealism (it’s so surreal), narkotiki (drugs), and nezashto (no big deal).
-These various key words and phrases are used primarily by Sasha and two young Russian emigres she meets who introduce her to American culture (as well as to recreational marijuana).
-Lexicon is a guide to “ways of living, thinking, and feeling” (Wierzbicka 10), and it is clear that, at this point of the novel, Sasha uses Russian to express emotions, as well as to experiment with a new kind of freedom.
+In this section of the novel, Sasha has left Russia as a mail-order bride to marry an American named Neil in Phoenix, leaving her baby behind with her mother.
+Having manipulated the situation to her own benefit, Sasha’s mother appropriates the role of the baby’s mother and relegates Sasha’s relationship with the child to that of a distant aunt.
+In Part II, Ulinich continues to incorporate Russian words quite frequently.
+However, the terms that appear differ from those in Part I in that they are more conversational words and often slang or emotionally-laden terms, such as: privet (hey), negritianka (black woman), nado zhe (exclamation of surprise), psychushka (insane asylum), babskie shtuchki (literally “grandmotherly stuff,” here meaning “coy art doodles”), Gospodi (the exclamation Dear Lord!), zatknis’ (shut up), eto takoi surrealism (it’s so surreal), narkotiki (drugs), and nezashto (no worries).
+These key words and phrases are used primarily by Sasha and two young Russian emigres she meets, who introduce her to American culture—and recreational marijuana.
+It is clear that, at this point of the novel, Sasha resorts to her Russian lexicon—a guide to “ways of living, thinking, and feeling” (Wierzbicka 10) —to express emotions, as well as to experiment with a new kind of freedom.
 As Nancy Ries has proposed in her work on Perestroika-era Russian identities, this time period saw a “remodeling of ideological positions”: previously stable social identities adopted negative American “archetypal images” as emblems of freedom (Ries 1997, 175).
-Viewing Sasha through such a lens suggests that, in this early phase of her adapting to American culture, she might be rejecting the deeply-rooted Russian “female-owned discourses” of “decency, morality, and good behavior” (Ries 1997, 72).
+Viewing Sasha through such a lens suggests that, in this early phase of adapting to American culture, she might be rejecting the deeply rooted Russian “female-owned discourses” of “decency, morality, and good behavior” (Ries 1997, 72).